uoft-lgcu/lgcu.ca/health.md

 * [GSU supplement:](http://www.studentcare.ca/View.aspx?locale=en&uid=IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_Home&) Additional health and dental benefits are provided by the [U of T Graduate Students' Union](https://www.utgsu.ca/) for all full-time and part-time graduate students.
 The premium is part of the cost of tuition and fees that you pay each year.
 Your insurance number for the GSU supplement is: UTG[your student number]-00

 * [CUPE top-up:](https://www.cupe3902.org/unit-1/benefits/) Each year, all students with a CUPE 3901, Unit 1 appointment of at least 50 hours receive a top-up insurance plan to further supplement their GSU insurance.
-This comes with a $300 spending account for additional healthcare costs.
+This comes with the HCSA spending account for additional healthcare costs.
 If your contract in the first term is for fewer than 50 hours, coverage is not available to you until you begin a contract that increases your total.
 However, regardless of when the coverage kicks in, it is retroactive to September 1 of that year.
-If you are not enrolled in the GSU plan, you will only have access to the $300 spending account.
+If you are not enrolled in the GSU plan, you will only have access to the HCSA spending account.
 Your insurance number for the CUPE top-up is: UOT[your employee number]-00

+Both the GSU plan and the CUPE top-up plan are through the same company: Green Shield Canada.
+The GSU plan is considered your 'primary' plan, and the top-up plan is used to cover costs that aren't fully covered by the GSU plan.
+For example: If both plans cover prescription drugs at 80%, the GSU plan would cover 80% of the total, and the top-up plan would cover the remaining 20% (since it's 80% of the total, not 80% of the remaining amount).

 ## Benefits

-We can receive up to $10,000 in prescription drug costs and $45 per appointment for paramedical services, among other types of coverage.
-The GSU plan includes an extensive travel insurance component.
-For a full list of benefits, review these summaries:
+The GSU plan and the CUPE top-up plan together cover a wide variety of health care services.For a full list of benefits, review these summaries:

 * [GSU plan brochure](http://www.ihaveaplan.ca/RTEContent/Document/EN/Brochure/Current_UTGSU.pdf)